noamanahmed/LEMP/README.md

 ## Work in Progress
-- ELK Stack (Elasticsearch Logstash Kibana)
+- Compile nginx from source to allow brotli,redis and work on page speed
 - Server Hardening
 - Pushing backups to offsite storage as object storage etc

-## In Future
-- Compile nginx from source to allow brotli,redis and work on page speed
-- Prometheus (Netdata can be used for the timebeing)
-- Ansible
+- Support for other programming languages like Go,Rust,.Net etc